Industry Needs Multi-Faceted Approach to Rental Assistance

 While there are many positives to the rental assistance proposal in the HEROES Act, our concerns center around the limitations of the program’s delivery system.
 The mission of grant recipients under ESG is geared towards homeless shelters and assisting homeless populations.
 There is no question that additional funding is needed to support the programs and at-risk populations normally supported by ESG, however, the program lacks the capacity to disburse $100 billion in funding quickly and efficiently to the myriad renter households that may need assistance due to the crisis.
 Using ESG’s formula approach with its multi-layered process would be overwhelmed and likely result in delays.
 Also, the bill’s requirement that grantees consult with continuum of care providers adds another layer of process that would interfere with timely allocation of the funding amidst the crisis.

 Additionally, the HEROES Act establishes an income limitation for renter populations served by the emergency rental assistance proposal.
-At most, the bill provides for assistance to households up to 120 percent of area median income (AMI) but not before grantees sufficiently serve the needs of renters at lower income levels.
-This restriction would exclude many middle-income renters from eligibility.
-Meanwhile, renters across the income spectrum who are experiencing job loss, furlough or a reduction of income due to COVID-19, and live in a variety of asset classes, may require temporary, short-term rental assistance to make ends meet.
+At most, the bill provides for assistance to households up to 120 percent of area median income (AMI), if the grant recipient states that it will serve such population in its plan.
+This could be a challenge for renters across the income spectrum who are experiencing job loss, furlough or a reduction of income due to COVID-19 and live in a variety of asset classes.
+They may require temporary, short-term rental assistance to make ends meet.

 Establishing an emergency rental assistance program is a top priority for NAA.
 The apartment industry expects a significant number of residents will be financially affected by COVID-19, inhibiting their ability to pay their rent even with the assistance provided in the CARES Act.
 Housing providers rely on rental income to pay employee wages, mortgage payments, taxes, insurance and, importantly, to maintain continuity of essential services for apartment communities as many renters must shelter in place.